 It is for this reason that Dreamweaver asks for your approval before potentially modifying a large number of files on your two copies of your Site

-If there are differences between your two copies of your Site (Local and Remote), then you’ll be given a dialogue box similar to this one asking you to review the operations Dreamweaver will perform to bring the two copies up to current with each other in a dialogue box similar to this:
+If there are differences between your two copies of your Site (Local and remote), then you’ll be given a dialog box similar to this one asking you to review the operations Dreamweaver will perform to bring the two copies up to current with each other in a dialog box similar to this:

 Did All Go Well?

 and if everything has gone well, we should now have something like:

 If you do not have this, ensure your page is saved exactly as “index.html” and that you’ve properly Put the “index.html” file.
 You might also try refreshing your web browser and clearing its cache.
 If you’ve tried all of this and still can’t get your Site to come up at your “http://…” web address, please send us an email via our email address available from our Contact Us page.

 Now that we know how to add content and how to save that content and upload it to the world wide web, it’s time to get into designing your own layouts with Dreamweaver’s Layers.

 Now that we’ve added basic content into an “index.html” page, it’s time to move on to adding content with more of a purpose in mind.
 In particular, we want to add content to specific regions on the page.